pNLP-Mixer: an Efficient all-MLP Architecture for Language: Model Investigation

 \subsection{Model Comparison}

-The previous result shows that the MinHash projection provides a powerful representation of language.
-The next question is whether the MLP-Mixer is the optimal architecture to process this representation.
-To investigate this, we first consider a baseline where the MLP-Mixer is removed and the output of the bottleneck layer is directly passed to the classification heads.
-Here, we consider two different projection layers, one with window size 1, and another one with window size 4.
-This way, we question whether the MLP-Mixer uses parameters efficiently or instead, increasing the representational power of the projection would yield better performance.
-Then, we compare the MLP-Mixer against two other architectures by keeping the same projection, bottleneck layer and classification heads and replacing exclusively the MLP-Mixer with an LSTM~\cite{lstm} and a transformer encoder with similar number of parameters\footnote{We do grid search on the learning rate ($5e^{-4}$, $5e^{-5}$, $1e^{-5}$) and report the best model.}.
+Now, we investigate whether the MLP-Mixer is the optimal architecture to process this representation.
+First, we remove the MLP-Mixer and connect the output of the bottleneck layer to the classification heads (Projection-Only).
+Then, we replace the MLP-Mixer with three alternative architectures: a convolutional neural network (CNN)~\cite{lecun2015deep}, a long short-term memory recurrent neural network (LSTM)~\cite{lstm}, and a transformer~\cite{NIPS2017_3f5ee243}.

-In the results from Table ~\ref{tab:proj_vs_MLP} we see that simply removing the MLP-Mixer and relying only on the projection produces a significant degradation in performance.
-In particular, using the projection with window size 1 reduces the number of parameters to 820K but at the cost of a performance decrease of over $15$ points.
-On the other hand, the large projection layer results in a doubling of the number of parameters while reaching only $76.5$\% exact match accuracy, i.e., $4.3$\% less than with the MLP-Mixer.
-From the alternative models, the LSTM performs clearly worse than the MLP-Mixer with a lower exact match accuracy ($73.9$\%) while using 1.8M parameters, i.e., 50\% more.
-The transformer model, with approximately the same number of parameters as the MLP-Mixer (1.2M) reaches a $1.4$\% lower score.
-This last result is remarkable: for the same number of parameter the MLP-Mixer outperforms the transformer while having a linear complexity dependency on the input length, rather than quadratic.
-Overall, this evaluation demonstrates that the MLP-Mixer is a weight-efficient architecture for processing the projection output, i.e., it reaches a higher performance than the alternatives with a smaller amount of parameters.
+Table ~\ref{tab:proj_vs_MLP} shows that using the projection-layer directly as input to the classification heads without a model in between, results in very poor performance.
+From the alternative models, all perform significantly worse than the MLP-Mixer: $-8.77$, $-5.59$, and $-8.46$~in terms of exact match accuracy for the CNN, LSTM, and transformer models, respectively.
+This last result is remarkable: for the same number of parameters, the MLP-Mixer outperforms the transformer while having a linear complexity on the input length instead of a quadratic one.
+Overall, the evaluation shows that the MLP-Mixer is weight-efficient for processing the projection output and reaching high performance.